There are, however, ways of coming to Canada despite having criminal convictions in the past:

 - Non-Convictions: Some sentences such as deferred adjudication or conditional discharges are not considered convictions for the purposes of Canadian immigration.
 Because sentencing varies from state to state and country to country, each case must be examined on its own merits.

-Campbell Cohen has experience dealing with all types of criminality-related immigration issues.
-Contact us for more information about the preparation of a legal opinion, or find out more about how we can help you.
+Cohen Immigration Law has experience dealing with all types of criminality-related immigration issues.
+Contact us for more information about the preparation of a legal opinion.